Matt Brown is a consultant in pain medicine at the Royal Marsden Hospital, and Honorary Associate Faculty of the Institute of Cancer Research.

 Subsequently Matt completed a Doctorate in Medicine at the Institute of Cancer Research (becoming the first anaesthetist in the Institute’s history to do so and winning the Chairman’s Prize at graduation).

-Matt has published and lectured widely on the subject of pain in cancer and takes a holistic and balanced approach to the assessment and management of cancer pain and other unpleasant symptoms.
+Matt has published and lectured widely on the subject of cancer pain management and takes a holistic and balanced approach to the assessment and management of cancer pain and other unpleasant symptoms.

 Pain is the most feared symptom in cancer patients and is really common, affecting - depending on the stage of disease, between one-third and two-thirds of patients.

 Pain can arise for a number of reasons, these include the disease itself (for example when a tumour presses on a nerve), chemotherapy (which can cause damage to the tiny nerves in the skin), radiotherapy and surgery.
 Patients who have had cancer for a long time are often very deconditioned making even normal activities painful.

 Often, unfortunately, patients may have more than one cause of their pain which commonly results in the pain being severe and challenging to treat resulting in significant health and medical problems.

 Pain is a big problem in cancer patients for a number of reasons, firstly it impacts on quality of life, reducing mobility and activity levels and can often be distressing both for patients and their loved ones.

 Secondly, pain may have a negative impact on patients’ treatment, for example chemotherapy doses might be reduced if serious nerve damage occurs.
 Finally, being in severe pain for long periods can lead to the development of anxiety and depression developing (which ironically can make the pain feel even worse)!
 Cancer pain management is therefore incredibly important and an integrative medicine approach is best placed to lead to good results.